Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-dbcontext.md

 1. Create a `DbContext` class
 2. Define `DbSet` properties for our entity types
-3. Seed the database with initial data
+3. Create instructios to seed the database with initial data
 4. Configure our web API to use EF Core
-5. Create and update the database using migrations

 In the next chapter, we'll create our first migration to create the database tables and seed the database with initial data.